torproject/sbws/docs/source/torflow_aggr.rst

 From Torflow's README.spec.txt (section 2.2)::

-    In this way, the resulting network status consensus bandwidth values  # NOQA are effectively re-weighted proportional to how much faster the node  # NOQA was as compared to the rest of the network.
+    In this way, the resulting network status consensus bandwidth values are effectively re-weighted proportional to how much faster the node was as compared to the rest of the network.

 The variables and steps used in Torflow:

 **strm_bw**::

-    The strm_bw field is the average (mean) of all the streams for the relay  # NOQA identified by the fingerprint field.
+    The strm_bw field is the average (mean) of all the streams for the relay identified by the fingerprint field.
     strm_bw = sum(bw stream x)/|n stream|

 **filt_bw**::

-    The filt_bw field is computed similarly, but only the streams equal to  # NOQA or greater than the strm_bw are counted in order to filter very slow  # NOQA streams due to slow node pairings.
+    The filt_bw field is computed similarly, but only the streams equal to or greater than the strm_bw are counted in order to filter very slow streams due to slow node pairings.

 **filt_sbw and strm_sbw**::

     for rs in RouterStats.query.filter(stats_clause).\
-          options(eagerload_all('router.streams.circuit.routers')).all():  # NOQA
+          options(eagerload_all('router.streams.circuit.routers')).all():
       tot_sbw = 0
       sbw_cnt = 0
       for s in rs.router.streams: